jsnkle/Celtic-Lunar-Seasonal-Calendar/draiocht-calendar-mechanics.md

    * Apps that display both current Draíocht and Gregorian dates
    * Notification systems for new moons and other astronomical events
    * Dynamic month-length calculations based on actual astronomical data
-   * Automatic identification of seasons containing four moons and designation of Danré
+   * Automatic identification of seasons containing four moons and designation of Ré Anann

 2. **Observational Aids**
    * Moon phase trackers